Faculty Development Program: Addressing the Health Needs of the Underserved

 Week Three: Monday-Friday November 2-6, 2020

-More than 200 faculty and physicians from across the country have attended the innovative Faculty Development Program "Addressing the Health Needs of the Underserved" since 1999.
-Under the direction of Dr. Ellen Beck, the program provides the physician with the administrative, scholarly, and teaching skills to develop and implement programs in the primary care of the underserved.
+Under the direction of Dr. Ellen Beck, the program provides health professional leaders with the administrative, scholarly, and teaching skills to develop and implement programs in the care of the underserved.

 The 3-week course curriculum features lecture, self-directed study, and experiential learning in the following areas: Community Health (Environmental/Occupational, Promotoras model, inner city schools, student-run free clinics), Teaching Skills (presentation skills, course design, program evaluation, Scholarly Skills (needs assessment, collecting data, using data to change policy), and Administration Skills (leadership development, small group facilitation, rotation implementation, community collaboration).

-Designed to aid the practicing or teaching physician to develop teaching programs for medical students or residents in community and underserved medicine, engage in scholarly projects in care of the underserved, and create community-based programs, this Faculty Development Program has also motivated its participants to take on high-visibility leadership roles.
-Alumni of the Program will also attend and call informal meetings at national conferences sponsored by such organizations as the Society of Teachers of Family Medicine and the American College of Physicians.
+Designed to aid the practicing or teaching clinician/faculty member to develop teaching programs for health professional students in community and underserved medicine, engage in scholarly projects in care of the underserved, and create community-based programs, this Faculty Development Program has also motivated its participants to take on high-visibility leadership roles.
+Alumni of the Program meet informaly at national conferences sponsored by such organizations as the Society of Teachers of Family Medicine, A and the American College of Physicians.

 Faculty Development Program: Addressing the Oral Health Needs of the Underserved